trec-dd/trec-dd-jig/README.md

   > mv trec-dd-jig your_dd_directory/.
   ```

-- Unzip and put the topics (with ground truth) file that you downloaded from NIST, under `~/your_dd_directory/trec-dd-jig/jig/topics/`
+- Unzip and put the topic (with ground truth) file that you downloaded from NIST, under `~/your_dd_directory/trec-dd-jig/jig/topics/`

   ``` shell